1bardesign/batteries/readme.md

 - Broadphase:
 	- Spatial simplification systems for different needs.
 Probably AABB or point insertion of data.
 	- `bucket_grid` - Dumb 2d bucket broadphase.
+	- `sweep_and_prune` - Popular for bullet hell games.
 	- `quadtree`/`octree` - Everyone's favourite ;)
 - UI
-	- Maybe adopt 1bardesign/partner in here, maybe not?
+	- Maybe adopt 1bardesign/partner in here, or something evolved from it.

 # PRs